rtivital/omatsuri/README.md

 npm start
 ```

 Please make sure to use prettier and eslint while developing.
 Create awesome stuff and send a pull request!

+### Features to contribute

+There are a lot of missing features that can be added, let's focus on most intresting:

+- Full offline support with service workers
+- Dark theme support (automatically detected from user os)
+- New application – e.g. gradient generator

+If you decide to build one of these featues please be aware of design language of the app and recreate it as similar as possible for new design elements.